spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 As a rule you can apply, for each SKU we should have an entry in the `spy_price` table without a group ID associated.
 This entry can be considered the default price for that SKU and can be used if no price was found for a specific group ID or for guest users.

 The Price module should be extended so that we are able to query prices by SKU and group ID and to retrieve the default price.

-## Import Prices
+## Import prices

 The `Importer` module takes care of importing data to the SQL database.

 Prices are imported by the `ProductPriceImporter`.
-If you are using the Importer module to load initial data to the SQL database, you need to update the `ProductPriceImporter:importOne(array $data)` to include the group ID for each price entry.
+If you are using the `Importer` module to load initial data to the SQL database, you need to update the `ProductPriceImporter:importOne(array $data)` to include the group ID for each price entry.

-## Adjust Prices for Cart
+## Adjust prices for cart

-The prices displayed for the products included in the cart must be according to the group the logged in customer is part of( in case the current user is a guest, the default price should be displayed).
+The prices displayed for the products included in the cart must be according to the group the logged in customer is part of ( in case the current user is a guest, the default price should be displayed).

 The prices for the products in the cart are added by the `CartItemPricePlugin`.